 Barry Rubery had a boxing background and it was thought that he would have put up quite a struggle.

 It was thought that he had been attacked by one or more men.
 It was also thought that the motive had been burglary.

-Police were looking for a dark Land Rover Defender that had been seen outside his cottage earlier on the 28 April around 10.30pm.
+Police were looking for a dark Land Rover Defender that had been seen outside his cottage earlier on 28 April 2010 around 10.30pm.